SEO & Visibility

 }

 Important for dateModified: Always add dateModified when you update an article.
-This helps search engines better interpret changes and can contribute to clearer freshness signals, which is also relevant for GEO optimization (Generative Engine Optimization).
+This helps search engines interpret changes better and can contribute to clearer freshness signals, which is also relevant for GEO optimisation (Generative Engine Optimization).

 — Hamzah Khadim, SEO Expert at Logik Digital

-A consistent @id strategy is essential to keep your structured data scalable.
-This becomes especially crucial for sites with hundreds of product pages or blog articles.
+A consistent @id strategy is essential for keeping your structured data scalable.
+This becomes especially critical for sites with hundreds of product pages or blog articles.

 Strict pattern for @id fragments: